 You may have discussed upgrading your Rails app with your internal team.
+Making updates to your app and gems is part of a proactive Rails application maintenance system.
 Using this new version is a no-brainer for a new project, but should your team take the time to upgrade your existing Ruby on Rails app?

 Even aside from its new features, v5 brings numerous benefits.
 In particular, the Rails core team has been paying a lot of attention to performance, efficiency, and memory usage for this new release.

 With the newest version of Rails, your team will be better positioned to squeeze more value out of your organization’s server resources.

 Still running on an older version of Rails?

 If you're still running Rails v3.x, now is definitely the time to start your upgrade journey.
 Now that v5 is out in the wild, 3.x is no longer receiving further updates.

 Let me repeat that.
 Ruby on Rails 3.x is no longer actively supported; not even for severe security issues.

 You don't want to wait until a major security vulnerability is discovered to start the upgrade process to a more recent Rails version.
 This would leave your business and customers vulnerable for however long as it takes your team to execute that upgrade.